Kabri, Israel: Ancient history

-After a few generations, the Phoenicians established next to the abandoned city a fortress town on 1.5 ha, in which were found the weapons and kitchen equipment of Greek mercenaries, as well as an extremely rare bowl, in which was prepared the color purple, the Phoenicians' main export.
+After a few generations, the Phoenicians established next to the abandoned city a fortress town on 1.5 ha, in which were found the weapons and kitchen equipment of Greek mercenaries, as well as a scarce bowl, in which was prepared the colour purple, the Phoenicians' main export.
 That settlement survived from the 9th century BCE until the end of 7th century, at which time it was destroyed by the Babylonians.

 Modern history

 The Palestinian village of al-Kabri existed at the site from the post-Crusader period until 1949.
 In 1948 the Yehiam convoy was ambushed while passing the village.
-According to Israeli historian Benny Morris, a subsequent Haganah attack led to the flight of most of the villagers, while others were killed in what became known as the al-Kabri incident.
-The Haganah planned to "destroy and burn" Al-Kabri and neighboring villages in the western Galilee.
-Later, Al-Kabri was among villages razed to ensure that its residents "could and would never return."
+According to Israeli historian Benny Morris, a subsequent Haganah attack led to the flight of most of the villagers, and others were killed in what became known as the Al-Kabri massacre.
+The Haganah planned to "destroy and burn" Al-Kabri and neighbouring villages in western Galilee.
+Later, Al-Kabri was among the villages razed to ensure that its residents "could and would never return."

-In 1949 a new kibbutz was founded on the site of the village by displaced members of kibbutz Beit HaArava and young refugees from the Youth Aliyah.
+In 1949 a new kibbutz was founded on the site of the village by displaced members of the kibbutz Beit HaArava and young refugees from the Youth Aliyah.
 Beit HaArava was located along the Jordan River near Jericho, and had been evacuated during the 1948 Arab–Israeli War, was subsequently destroyed by the invading Jordanian forces.
-Beit HaArava's children and noncombatant women members had been evacuated to kibbutz Shefayim during the War of Independence.
+Beit HaArava's children and noncombatant women members had been evacuated to the kibbutz Shefayim during the War of Independence.
 The members subsequently divided in 1949 into two groups.
-One became the founding members of Kabri and the other joined Gesher HaZiv, another kibbutz in the Western Galilee.
+One became the founding member of Kabri and the other joined Gesher HaZiv, another kibbutz in the Western Galilee.

+Shortly following the breakout of the Iron swords war, Kabri was evacuated due to its proximity to the Lebanese border, and both of the regional schools in the kibbutz were converted into military bases.

 Geography

-The kibbutz is situated near four natural springs, which provide water to it and the neighboring moshavim of Ben Ami and Nativ HaShayara.
+The kibbutz is situated near four natural springs, which provide water to it and the neighbouring moshavim of Ben Ami and Nativ HaShayara.
 There are also two archeological sites within its boundaries: Tel Kabri and a Byzantine well and mosaic floor.
 It commands a view of the Mediterranean and is within sight of the Lebanese border.

 Economy

-The kibbutz supports itself from a successful banana plantation and from the avocado groves where most of the archaeological excavation has taken place by the ongoing archaeological expedition at Tel Kabri.
-The kibbutz also runs a metal and wax casting factory (Cabiran), a plastics factory (Ri'on), a restaurant, regional auditorium, and a vacation village.
+The kibbutz supports itself from a successful banana plantation and from the avocado groves where most of the archaeological excavation has taken place through the ongoing archaeological expedition at Tel Kabri.
+The kibbutz also runs a metal and wax casting factory (Cabiran), a plastics factory (Ri'on), a restaurant, a regional auditorium, and a vacation village.